-It only takes a few minutes to inspect and clean your boat and other equipment each time you leave the water.
+It only takes a few minutes to inspect and clean your boat, waders, and other equipment each time you leave the water.
 Knowing how to do this properly will save time and protect our waters from plants and animals that don’t belong there.

 Non-native plants and animals can cause a lot of damage.
 Many aquatic invasives arrive via international shipping or the pet trade and are then unknowingly spread between waterways by boaters and anglers.
 Safe from the predators and diseases of their native habitat, these invasives often reproduce uncontrolled.
 Once established, they can cause many problems:

 - Reduce game fish and other native wildlife populations

 - Ruin boat engines and jam steering equipment

 - Make lakes and rivers unusable by boaters and swimmers